roxyshiran/Roksanashiran.github.io/README.md

 ## work exprince

-Main Street Dental/ Office Manager                                      2022 – 2023 CA                                        Dr. Caroline Chio
+ Main Street Dental/ Office Manager                                      2022 – 2023 CA

 	Managed day-to-day operations, including appointment scheduling for over 100 patients weekly, improving clinic efficiency and reducing patient wait times by 15%.
 	 Led a team of administrative staff, ensuring smooth teamwork and coordination between front desk and clinical staff.
 	Developed and enforced safety protocols, ensuring compliance with healthcare regulations and enhancing the clinic’s safety standards.
 	Oversaw accurate patient record management, achieving a 98% accuracy rate in documentation and contributing to high-quality patient care.

 TMJ joint therapy assistant                                                    2021 – 2022 CA
-Dr. Roger Cheung/ Dr. Edmund Liem/ Dr. Lara Perel-Panar

 	Assisted in therapy sessions, facilitating patient exercises and monitoring progress, contributing to improved recovery outcomes for 85% of patients.
 	Managed over 200 patient records, ensuring 100% accuracy in documentation and compliance with privacy protocols.
 	Acted as the primary point of contact for patient care, providing direct support to TMJ specialists in a fast-paced clinic.

 Sports in health care services                                               2019 – 2021 CA
 Self-employed

 	Designed and implemented tailored physical activity programs for elderly individuals with special needs, improving their mobility and overall well-being.
 	Provided one-on-one support, focusing on injury prevention, strength building, and enhancing balance and flexibility.
 	Collaborated with healthcare providers to create customized fitness plans that addressed the unique health challenges of elderly clients, resulting in a 25% improvement in client mobility over the course of treatment.
 	Monitored client progress, adjusting exercise routines based on their physical capabilities, and provided ongoing motivation to help them achieve long-term health goals.

 Physiotherapist assistant                                                      2019 – 2020 CA
-Dr. Estell Router

 	Assisted physiotherapists in delivering personalized patient care, supporting over 50 patients with rehabilitation exercises and mobility improvement.
 	 Set up and maintained therapeutic equipment, ensuring all devices were properly sanitized and functional before each session.
 	Monitored patient progress during exercises, providing feedback to physiotherapists to adjust treatment plans as needed.